fuegovic/website-lc/pages/docs/old docs/install/configuration/azure_openai.md

   azureOpenAI:
     # ... (endpoint-level configurations)
     groups:
       # ... (group-level configurations)
-    - group: "example_group"
+      - group: 'example_group'
     models:
       # Model identifiers must match OpenAI Model name (can be a partial match)
       gpt-4-vision-preview:
         # Object setting: must include at least "deploymentName" and/or "version"
-        deploymentName: "arbitrary-deployment-name"
+        deploymentName: 'arbitrary-deployment-name'
-        version: "2024-02-15-preview" # version can be any that supports vision
+        version: '2024-02-15-preview' # version can be any that supports vision
       # Boolean setting, must be "true"
       gpt-4-turbo: true
 ```